seananderson/metafolio/inst/ms/ms.md

 In a scenario where we don't know the distribution of population-level response diversity, portfolio optimization informs us that investing in more populations buffers portfolio risk regardless of environmental trend (Fig. 5).

 *Given short-term environmental fluctuations*, conserving more populations buffers portfolio risk (Fig. 5a), and at the same time, the random conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved.
 For example, a metapopulation with 16 conserved populations is 2.5 times less variable on average than a metapopulation with only four.
 *JWM: Might be worth pointing out that there is less spread also.
-Some 2 pop’ns are relatively stable, some most are variable.
+Some 2 pop’ns are relatively stable, some are variable.
 Diversity leads to consistent stability*
 We can see this risk-buffering effect through example metapopulations in Fig. 5c.
 We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension